Univ-Wyo-Education/S22-1010/homework/04/Assignment-04-control-flow.raw.md

 ## Testing your code

-Run your code with different ages as input and see if your code is printing the output according to the values in the table above.
+Run your code with different weights as input and see if your code is printing the output according to the values in the table above.

 ## Turn in